 Department of Social Services – The broader Department of Social Services also provides support to Medicare beneficiaries in Connecticut.
 The office has a variety of resources on the state’s Medicare Savings Programs, which provide assistance to state residents who are unable to afford their health care coverage on their own.
 Three different programs are currently offered in the state to help qualifying beneficiaries pay their premiums on their Medicare Part B coverage.
 Connecticut residents must qualify for the various programs, based on factors such as their monthly income.
-Links to downloadable brochures explaining the savings programs are also available on this website.

 Connecticut Insurance Department – The Connecticut Insurance Department offers information and guidance to both consumers and the insurance industry within the state of Connecticut.
 Their primary mission is to regulate the local insurance industry so that residents of the state can find affordable insurance options.
 As a part of their responsibilities, the department provides basic information about Medicare, private insurance plans, and how to shop for insurance coverage.
 Links to other state offices, including the Connecticut Choice program, are also included on this website, as well as links to national offices for Medicare and Medicaid.